michalroots/michalroots.github.io/_posts/2024-09-07-muddy-tales.md

 *Arriving to Passaia aboard [Grahound](https://grayhoundventures.com/){:target="_blank"} in a fleet of yachts and tall ships was mindblowing.*

-Two decades of experience as a facilitator have shown me that the best events are over-prepared and under-structured.
-This fits perfectly with the burn culture where there are no spectators and everyone is equally responsible for co-creating the experience.
+Two decades of experience as a facilitator have shown me that {:target="_blank"}.
+This fits perfectly with the Burn culture where there are no spectators and everyone is equally responsible for co-creating the experience.

 With no fixed agenda, the space was constantly open for anyone to initiate an activity, resulting in the perfect alignment with the needs of the group in any given moment.